 My professional background has been as an art dealer, and developing a landmark gallery for the Contemporary/Pop Surrealism movement.
 I opened Roq La Rue in 1998, and from a tiny punk rock gallery with no money showing underground art I evolved it into a much larger gallery, known worldwide for showing exceptional quality and launching careers of dozens of artists all working in the “Pop Surrealism” art movement.
 Additionally I wrote for and was the “editor at large” at Hi-Fructose art magazine from 2007-2014 and published a successful art book surveying of the then burgeoning art movement, which took it's title from the book itself, "Pop Surrealism".

 The proliferation of wildlife troubles started to weigh heavily on me though.
 Feeling sick and heartbroken with all the news I was seeing about the rampant destruction of the world around us, the disregard and even utter distain for non-human lives and their rights to live on this earth too caused me to rethink what I wanted to continue doing with my life.
 I decided to take my experience creating something incredibly successful through hard work, determination, and passion with limited resources and pour that energy into trying to save wildlife.
-I closed my gallery in late 2016 and started Creatura Wildlife Projects.
+In late 2016 I started Creatura Wildlife Projects.

 Conservation requires great understanding and research, and I’m an eager student.
 There are amazing people doing incredible work in the field to save wildlife and Creatura’s role is to identify, carefully vet, and support small existing non-profits who have the experience and project specific knowledge to protect our environment.
 Fantastic people working hard, giving their lives in the field with the education and knowledge to help on the ground already exist - our goal is to act as a conduit to make sure they get the support they need.